jraymondt/badgers-rift/src/content/blog/2024/an-excellent-slice-of-service.md

 ---
 title: an excellent slice of service
-description: deep down
+description: Deep down where it matters—a meditation on purpose and the llama within.
 pubDate: 2024-11-16
-heroImage: '/blog-placeholder-2.jpg'
+heroImage: '/img/2024/furry_power.jpg'
 tags:
-  - llhama
+  - llama
-  - daily reflection
+  - daily-reflection
   - barnacle
   - crimp
+  - service
+  - metaphysics
 ---

 ## calm a llama down